Shane-XB-Qian/jj/README.md

 ## Note

-- mostly just a play to myself: only tested linux/bash and edit default with vim.
+- mostly just a play to myself: only tested with linux/bash and edit default with vim.
-- to simple cases should be just fine - quickly to jump/edit like some shell do..
+- to simple cases should be just fine: quick to jump/edit & have more fun with bash :smile: